-13. LOADING AND UNLOADING BY CRANE
+14. LOADING AND UNLOADING BY CRANE

-- Check the specification of the truck when you are going to hoist the truck. - Use long wire rope and stay to keep the distance with the machine as it should avoid touching with the truck body. - 3) Put a rubber plate where the wire rope contact with the truck's body to prevent damage. - 4) Place crane on the proper place. - 5) Install the wire rope and stay like the illustration. - ▲ Make sure wire rope is proper size. - ▲ Make sure that the truck is shut down before hoisting.
-Lifting the truck with engine running can cause serious accident. - ▲ The wrong hoisting method or installation of wire rope can cause damage to driver and truck. - ▲ Do not load abruptly. - ▲ Keep area clear of personnel. - A Recommend to manufacture the stays separately as per lifting conditions. - 6) If there is lifting brackets on the truck's body, use them to lift a truck. - ▲ Use appropriate method for your forklift truck. - ▲ Do not install the wire to unsafe position such as forks, carriage, head guard, counterweight lifting hole or towing pin, etc..
+- Check the weight, length, width and height of the truck referring to the chapter 8, specifications when you are going to hoist the truck. - Use long wire rope and stay to keep the distance with the machine as it should avoid touching with the truck body. - 3) Put a rubber plate where the wire rope contact with the truck's body to prevent damage. - 4) Place crane on the proper place. - 5) Install the wire rope and stay like the illustration. - ▲ Make sure wire rope is proper size. - ♠ Make sure that the truck is shut down before hoisting.
+Lifting the truck with engine running can cause serious accident. - ♠ The wrong hoisting method or installation of wire rope can cause damage to driver and truck. - ▲ Do not load abruptly. - ▲ Keep area clear of personnel. - 6) If there is lifting brackets on the truck's body, use them to lift a truck. - ▲ Use appropriate method for your forklift truck. - ▲ Do not install the wire to unsafe position such as forks, carriage, head guard, counterweight lifting hole or towing pin, etc..
 It can cause serious injury or damage to driver and truck. - ▲ If there is any problem to lift a truck, please contact your dealer. - ♠ Perform the lifting service with skilled service men.

-14. RECOMMENDATION TABLE FOR LUBRICANTS
+15. RECOMMENDATION TABLE FOR LUBRICANTS